Christina of Lorraine: Science

 Christina and the Medici Court also offered patronage to the philosopher Cosimo Boscaglia.
 When the court was in Pisa during winter, in December 1613, Galileo's former student Benedetto Castelli was invited to court.
 At a breakfast attended by Cosimo II, his wife, his mother Christina and Boscaglia the Medicean stars were discussed.
 These were the four moons of Jupiter Galileo had discovered and named after Cosimo II and his brothers.
 Boscaglia conceded that these moons were real, and not an illusion produced by the lens of the telescope.
 But Boscaglia argued that Galileo's interpretation of his discoveries was wrong, mainly because "the motion of the Earth seemed incredible and could not be true, all the more so since Holy Scripture was clearly against this opinion."
 Christina asked Castelli for his opinion on the matter, not as a mathematician but as a theologian.
 Castelli responded that with regards to the exact workings of nature, he gave precedence to natural philosophers, and that theologians should in the light of these findings determine the meaning of the Bible.
 In the letter to Galileo, Castelli stated that Christina criticized heliocentrism, and Galileo did not like this.
 However, Christina's disagreement was prompted by Boscaglia rather than by her own thought.

 Galileo had been attacked in front of his paymasters, and after being warned by Castelli and an exchange of views with his former student, he drafted a response.
 In his Letter to Grand Duchess Christina Galileo expounded on the relationship between science and revelation.
 He argued that the Scripture does not intend to teach natural philosophy, but conveys the message of salvation.
 Thus there was not need to reconcile the Bible with science, and that it would damage the authority of the Church in the unbelieving world if it was to make rash pronouncements about science.
 This line of argument resembled Christina's own views on the matter, and is in essence the position the Catholic Church takes today on questions of science.

 Female monasteries

 Christina's reputation for piety stems from her patronage for Florentine religious institutions, particularly female monasteries.
 She became an active patron immediately after her marriage.
-In 1592 she and her daughters were granted permission by Pope Clement VIII to enter Florentine convents during the day.
+In 1592, she and her daughters were granted permission by Pope Clement VIII to enter Florentine convents during the day.
 Through her patronage the Monastero di Santa Croce (or La Crocetta) became the principal residence for unmarried Medici princesses.
-As a young women Christina had expressed the wish to finish her life in a convent, but she never withdrew from political affairs.
-Though she did build for herself a residence next to Crocetta, and spend less time at the Medici court in Pitti Palace.
+As a young woman, Christina had expressed the wish to finish her life in a convent, but she never withdrew from political affairs.
+She did, however, commission the construction of a residence for herself next to Crocetta to spend less time at the Medici court in Pitti Palace.
 In 1627 she purchased a villa, renamed it La Quiete and had it decorated in iconographic style by Giovanni da San Giovanni.